yaohuang2005/TLVServer/README.md

 ## To be improved:
-add a session level by monitoring client fd, inactivated duration, and creating a thread task to send heartbeat to client fd based on idle duration
+Add a session level by monitoring client fd, inactivated duration, and creating a thread task to send heartbeat to client fd based on idle duration

-raplace Boost thread with C++11 Concurrency repalce epool with libevent
+1. raplace Boost thread with C++11 Concurrency
+2. repalce epoll with libevent

 ## build and test step: (on Centos-6.4 x86-64 box)